-- Common Development Delays
+- Common Developmental Delays

 - Pediatrician Recommend

-- Parents Help
+- Can Parents Help?

 In a sense, premature babies do hit milestones later than full-term babies.
 But here's the catch.
 Considering their gestational age, a premature baby may be hitting all milestones on time for their "corrected" age.

 What does "corrected" age mean?
 Well, a preterm baby is born less than 37 weeks into their gestation, meaning they're spending less time inside their mother's uterus as compared to a full-term baby.
 So let's say your baby is born 4 weeks before your due date and is now 8 weeks old.
 Your baby's corrected age is actually 4 weeks since the 4 weeks your baby should have spent in your uterus is subtracted from the 8 weeks.

 So your baby at the corrected age of 4 weeks may be doing the same things a 4-week-old full-term baby is doing.
 You can't expect your baby to do the same things an 8-week-old full-term baby is doing because they aren't the same age developmentally.